-Below are a simple set of rules you can use to determine if your Roth IRA withdrawal will be tax-free or not.
+Your withdrawals might trigger a tax or a penalty under some circumstances, however.
+Some simple rules can help you determine whether your Roth IRA withdrawal will be tax-free or not.

 Are Roth IRA Withdrawals Tax-Free?

-- Yes, if you withdraw just the amount of your original contributions, regardless of your age.
+- You withdraw no more than the amount of your original contributions, regardless of your age.

-- Yes, if you are age 59 ½ or older and have had your Roth for 5 years or longer (as measured from the first of the year for which you first established and contributed to your Roth).
+- You're age 59 1/2 or older, and you've had your Roth for five years or longer, measured from the first day of the year in which you established and contributed to it.

-- You are under age 59 ½ and have had your Roth IRA for 5 years or longer, but are taking the distribution because you are disabled, you are the beneficiary inheriting the Roth, or you meet an exception because the distribution is being used to buy or rebuild a first home as described in IRS Publication 590-B, Early Distributions, Exceptions section.
+- You're under age 59 1/2, and you've had your Roth IRA for five years or longer, but you're taking the distribution because you're disabled, you're the beneficiary inheriting the Roth, or you meet an exception because the distribution is being used to buy or rebuild a first home as described in IRS Publication 590-B (Early Distributions, Exceptions section).

 When Are Roth IRA Withdrawals Taxable?